 This study is OPEN , initial recruitment was through mail out invitation but participants can also opportunistically sign up for this if eligible.
 More information available here https://www.cancerresearchuk.org/about-cancer/find-a-clinical-trial/a-study-looking-at-an-online-programme-for-people-who-have-had-prostate-breast-or-bowel-cancer-clasp

 TEST- a feasibility study looking at whether testing for food allergies can help children with eczema.
-This study is not yet open, only eligible patients will be sent an invitation letter to participate.
+This study is open, only eligible patients will be sent an invitation letter to participate.

 More information about eligibility can be found here : http://www.bristol.ac.uk/primaryhealthcare/researchthemes/test-study/

 Copyright 2006 - 2019 My Surgery Website | Privacy & Usage | Edit | Staff Home | Site Map | Accessibility | Site T&C's | Service T&C's